 It was around 1962 when KOA founder Dave Drum noticed an abundance of station wagons and early-model RVs overnighting on the side of the road or in church and retail parking lots.
 The Great American Road Trip was thriving, but campgrounds were nowhere to be found.

 Dave owned some land in his hometown of Billings, Montana.
 He asked travelers what they were looking for in the way of overnight accommodations and created a commercial campground on his property, complete with electric hook-ups, central shower facilities, a convenience store, and views of the Yellowstone River.
-Four years later, the first KOA franchise was established in Cody, Wyoming.
+Two years later, the first KOA franchise was established in Cody, Wyoming.
 Success in Cody led to increased franchising efforts and soon KOAs were popping up all over the country.

 KOAs were exactly what the traveling public was looking for—a clean place to spend the night and the security of knowing that they could leave their belongings to take day trips to nearby parks and attractions.